Dry skin with breakouts or acne can be difficult to manage because products that fix one problem can aggravate the other

 A gentle cleanser can go a long way when it comes to taking care of dry, acne-prone skin and keeping breakouts in check.
-Look for an oil-free and non-comedogenic (meaning it won’t clog pores) formula that is gentle enough for your skin type.
 Look for a cleanser that is free of alcohol, fragrances, dyes, sulfates, parabens, lanolin, mineral oil, petrolatum or harsh sulfates.

 Exfoliating is a great way to remove any dry, dead cells from the surface of the skin that could clog pores or make breakouts worse.
 We recommend using a gentle exfoliant with round beads instead of those jagged little granules that can do more harm than good.
 You can use this type of exfoliator once or twice a week, depending on how sensitive your skin is.
 If you like using a chemical exfoliator then use lactic acid.
 Since lactic acid is found naturally in the skin barrier, it is less likely to cause further irritation when used in a low percentage.
 It might also help with skin hydration and with getting rid of pigmentation problems.
 Find a product that contains less than than 5%-10% lactic acid in the formulation.
 Use this only in the evenings once a week.
 If you choose to use both a physical exfoliator and a chemical one, do NOT use them the same day.
 Space them out so that you only use one type of exfoliant (physical or chemical) every 3 or 4 days.